j-isidro/CAD.Bridge/README.md

 ## Objectives
 - Apply fundamental structural mechanics and statics principles
 - Design an efficient truss bridge in a small team setting
-- Calculate internal member forces using analytical methods
+- Calculate internal member forces
 - Model bridge members in SolidWorks
 - Manufacture components using 3D printing (PLA)
-- Assemble and load-test the bridge to failure or maximum load
+- Assemble and load-test the bridge to failure

 ---